dayofai/dayof/README.md

 - A new Neon branch is created from the parent (default/main)
 - A read-write endpoint is provisioned and waits until ready
+- The branch's database role password is reset to an ephemeral value via Neon API
 - `TEMP_BRANCH_DATABASE_URL` is written to all app `.env.local` files
 - The branch name is saved to `.neon-last-branch` for easy cleanup